It’s a common scenario; people everywhere do it—maybe even you or your child.

 All About Homophones gives you more than 240 pages of engaging homophone activities, homophone games, spelling resources, and teaching tools for more homophones than you can shake a stick at!

-And finally, here’s a shameless plug for my All About Spelling program…
+And finally, here’s a shameless plug for our All About Spelling program…

 All About Spelling incorporates all the tips you’ve read about in this article.